From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Important Jenkins Note from This Repo

-In the UI Tests stage, I currently use:
+In the UI Tests stage, this repository currently uses:

 pytest tests/test_selenium.py -v --tb=short || true